TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 16/Matthew 16.26.md

 ---

-For what shall a man be profited, if he shall gain the whole world, and forfeit his life? or what shall a man give in exchange for his life?
+For what will it profit a man, if he gains the whole world, and forfeits his life?
+Or what will a man give in exchange for his life?